telenornms/skogul/docs/CODING.rst

 Senders must be concurrency-safe.
 They can and will be accessed in multiple go-routines at the same time.

+Senders should never log data if they also return an error.
+This still happens for historical reasons and creates a mess of duplicated error messages.
+Instead, wrap the error.
+Whoever used the handler (presumably a receiver) will log the top-most error.
+Exceptions can be made, e.g.: When a sender disconnects it's Send() function from the receiver (like the batch sender).

 Other than that, they are fairly unrestrained.